 Children are not the same as adults.
 Schools are not the same as office buildings.

 CHPS supports an evidence-based approach to the design, construction, and operation of school buildings, and we support in partnership or spirit any study that seeks to better understand the connection between the physical environment and the wellbeing of students, teachers, and school administrators.
-We have attempted to compile existing evidence and other resources from our partners that will help you learn about this important connection.
+The Knowledge Library is a clearinghouse of studies, reports, and other resources that will help you learn about this important connection.

 Studies & Reports